psionicmind/ga-project1-multiplayer-online2/README.md

 # Tech Stack
 JavaScript, HTML, CSS

+# WebSocket Server
+server will be run as "node index.js" at websocket server folder.

 # Rules
 Game rules:
 1. Only one disc may be moved at a time.